slubold/slubold.github.io/index.md

 layout: default
 ---

 I am a PhD candidate in the statistics department at the University of Washington.
 I am advised by [Tyler McCormick](https://thmccormick.github.io/) and [Arun Chandrasekhar](https://web.stanford.edu/~arungc/).
 Previously, I received my BS in math from Arizona State University.
 I have worked with Yen-Chi Chen in the UW stats department and Clark Taylor at the Air Force Research Lab.
+I am supported by an [ARCS fellowship](https://www.arcsfoundation.org/national-homepage).

 # Research